 These exercises simply allow the vocal folds to stretch while resisting the air from your lungs.

 If you train your body to achieve this difficult task, it will be much easier to sing that way in a song.

 If you’d like to learn to sing high notes in a song without falsetto, consider booking your first voice lesson at Ramsey Voice Studio to get started.

 How Can I Put This to Use With My Own Voice?

-I created a free bonus video series that you can use to apply the most important info from this post in your own singing.
+If you’re still wondering how to expand your vocal range higher or lower, I created a free bonus video series that you can use to apply the most important info from this post in your own singing.